On a class of Lebesgue-Ramanujan-Nagell equations: Introduction

 \section{Introduction}

 Many special cases of the Lebesgue-Ramanujan-Nagell type equation

 where $d\geq 1$ is an integer, have been considered over the years.
 In 1895, St\"ormer \cite{ST95} proved using an elementary factorization argument that for odd $n$ and $d=1$, \eqref{eqlrn} has no solution with $y>1$.
 Later, Cohn extended this result in \cite{CO96}, and proved that $(x,y,n)=(239,13,4)$ is the only solution of \eqref{eqlrn} with $y>1$ when $d=1$.
 In \cite{PT00}, Pink and Tengely considered \eqref{eqlrn} for $d=a^2$ and gave an upper bound for the exponent $n$ depending only on $a$.
 Moreover, they completely solved it when $1 < a < 1000$ and $3< n< 80$.
 For $d=a^2$ with odd $a$ and $3\leq a\leq 501$, Tengely \cite{TE04} extended the work of \cite{PT00} and completely solved \eqref{eqlrn} when $n$ is prime.
 On the other hand, for $d=q^{2m}$ with $m\geq 1$ and prime $q\geq 3$, Tengely \cite{TE07} established some bounds for prime $n$.
 Applying these bounds, he completely solved \eqref{eqlrn} for $d=q^{2m}$ and $ y=17$ (resp. $d=3^{2m}$) with $m\geq 1$ and prime $q\geq 3$.
 Later in \cite{ZLT12}, Zhu et al. extended the work of Tengely \cite{TE07}, and described all possible solutions of \eqref{eqlrn} for $d=q^{2m}$ with $q$ an odd prime and $m\geq 1$.
 Muriefah et al. investigated \eqref{eqlrn} in \cite{MLST09}, and they completely solved it when $d\equiv 1\pmod 4$ and less than $100$.
-On the other hand, Ljunggren \cite{LJ66} considered a general Lebesgue-Ramanujan-Nagell equation
+On the other hand, Ljunggren \cite{LJ66} considered a general Lebesgue-Ramanujan-Nagell equation,

 where $c$ and $d$ are fixed positive integers, and $h(\Delta)$ denotes the class number of the quadratic field $\mathbb{Q}(\sqrt{\Delta})$.
 He described the solutions of some very particular cases of \eqref{eql}, under certain conditions on $c, d$ and $n$.
+In \cite{GM20}, Ghanmi and Abu Muriefah extended this work of Ljunggren by utilizing the classical results on the primitive divisors of Lehmer sequence due to Bilu, Hanrot and Voutier (see \cite{BH01} and the references therein).
+Precisely, they investigated the solvability of \eqref{eql} in positive integers $x, y$ and odd prime number $n$, when $cd\not\equiv 3\pmod 4$ and $cd$ is square-free.

 The purpose of this paper is to perform a deep investigation on the Labesgue-Ramanujan-Nagell type equation